KiRinHong/PhyloMed/README.md

   - 3.runPairLeafAnalysis.R
   - \*.utility.R

+* a folder named **Data**, which contains raw data and derived data.

+* a folder named **Figs**, which contains the figures in the main text and supplementary information.

 * a folder named **Simulation**, which contains the simulation shell scripts and R scripts.
   - **ProposedModel_Main**: The treatment-associated taxa set and the outcome-associated taxa set are completely overlapped.
 The taxa are clustered on the tree.
   - **PartialOverlap**: The treatment-associated taxa set and the outcome-associated taxa set are partially overlapped.
 The taxa are clustered on the tree.